 Heating: electric wall panel heaters included.

 Parking: Parking for one car in the village car park up the hill from the cottage.
 This is 300 metres away therefore loading and unloading is permitted next to the cottage.

 Garden: There is no garden but the front door leads straight on to the beach.

-High Tides: as a general precaution in line with all properties in Porthdinllaen. please ensure that you place the flood board to the front door in times of high time and when you leave the property.
+Please note: as a general precaution in line with all properties in Porthdinllaen, please ensure that you place the flood board to the front door in times of high time and when you leave the property.

 Please note: Due to the location and difficulties with access, bicycles are not to be taken down to the cottage (nor into the cottage).
 Track down to the cottage is very steep: although concrete it is likely to become slippy when wet.

 Please note: There are limited sea views from the sitting room and bedroom.

 South Wales is a land of sweeping green valleys, rugged mountains, woodland and forests and miles of coastal paths laced with heather.